marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 ## Installing pfSense as a Virtual Machine

-The current home lab has no security infrastructure at the moment therefore we will implement a firewall first.
+The current home lab has no security infrastructure now therefore we will implement a firewall first.
 PfSense is the firewall of choice and will filter out incoming and outgoing data packets from the internet and between devices inside of our internal network in VirtualBox, intranet.
 The pfSense will also serve as a DHCP server as previously the Domain Controller served as the DHCP server.

 1. Click on the link to download the latest version of **pfSense**.
 It may ask you to create a free account.
   > *pfSense Download** https://www.pfsense.org/download/